gtluu/timsconvert/README.md

 ```
 export PATH=$PATH:/path/to/anaconda3/bin
 ```
 3. Create a conda instance.
 You must be using Python 3.7.
-Newer version of Python are not guaranteed to be compatible with Bruker's API in Linux.
+Newer versions of Python are not guaranteed to be compatible with Bruker's API in Linux.
 ```
 conda create -n timsconvert python=3.7